• Skip to primary navigation

 Ready madeleine batter in a metal bowl

-Cover the batter with a piece of plastic wrap (plastic should contact the surface of the batter) and chill for 2 hours.
+Step 4.
+Cover the batter with plastic wrap (it should contact the surface of the batter) and chill for 2 hours.

+Step 6.
 Line a muffin pan with cupcake liners.
-Use a cookie scoop or a piping bag with the cut tip to fill muffin cups up to ¾ full with the sponge-like batter.
+Use a cookie scoop or a piping bag with the cut tip to fill muffin cups up to ¾ full with the sponge-like batter (photo 3).

 Muffin tin filled with batter